winstonpuckett/av-club/audio_engineer/proficiency_levels.md

 Everyone must have Sun-level competency to advance onto the next competency level.
 While the order is recommended as Sun, Murcury, Venus, and Earth, a partner may elect to follow a different path according to desire and situation.

-- Sun: Levels, Gain, Setup / tear down, Applying presets
+- Sun (yellow): Levels, Gain, Setup / tear down, Applying presets
-- Murcury: EQ
+- Murcury (silver): EQ
-- Venus: Compression
+- Venus (rose): Compression
-- Earth: Common Effects
+- Earth (blue): Common Effects
-- Mars: Routing
+- Mars (red): Routing

 # Sun